functionalfoundry/macros/README.md

 ## License

-App Macros is copyright (C) 2016 Workflo.
+Workflo Macros is copyright (C) 2016 Workflo.
 Licensed under the MIT License.
 For more information [see the LICENSE file](LICENSE).